Q. How much are Girl Scout Cookies?

 2. Date: Enter the date you made your deposit.

 Verified: Council will check this box once your deposit is successfully processed.
-It could take a week or so, but feel free to contact Lila at 675-5529 if you have questions or concerns.
+It could take a week or so, but feel free to contact the Product Department at 675-5529 if you have questions or concerns.

 5. Hit “Save” to save your work.